8 Tips for Visiting Baja, Mexico

 Keep Supplies Topped Off

 The third and final “golden rule” for this list of tips for traveling in Baja, Mexico is to always keep your supplies topped off.
-This includes all vital materials: gasoline/diesel for your vehicle, propane for your stove, cash for your wallet, and water/food for your belly.
+Don’t run completely out of the major needs, like fuel for your vehicle, cash for your wallet, and water/food for your belly.

-There are many stretches of desolate highway in Baja, on both sides of the coast.
-The sole gas station in the middle of nowhere might be out of fuel, especially in a post-COVID world where supply chain disruption in the norm.
+There are some long stretches of desolate highway in Baja, on both sides of the coast.
+The sole gas station in the middle of nowhere might be out of fuel.

-Purified water stations and sufficient grocery stores are found in almost every major town, but between these towns are many square miles of land where water and food are not supplied.
-Being stranded without food and water is a recipe for serious disaster.
+Purified water stations and sufficient grocery stores are found in almost every major town, but between these towns are many square miles of land where water and food are much more limited.
+And if you break down on the side of the road, being stranded without food and water is a recipe for serious disaster.

 Keep your essential supplies topped off when traveling the Baja Peninsula.